 I only wish someone had pointed this out to the little girl with her nose in a book.
-I would have started earlier, done the unpaid internship in college, taken the courses in writing/literature, begun my career path sooner, so that the struggle would have been at the age it should have been.
+I would have started earlier, done the unpaid internship in college, (an aside, thankfully it’s become increasingly required by law to pay interns, so think twice before accepting anything unpaid!) taken the courses in writing/literature, begun my career path sooner, so that the struggle would have been at the age it should have been.
 The MFA programs are equally as guilty, many of them focus on writing as art, scorning the “commercial” world, which is where most people in the book business make a living.

 Many others who work in the book industry have a similar story to mine.
 They fell into it later in life, and realized they were in love, but it took some time to get to a moderately successful career and there were many financial sacrifices along the way.
 And still others don’t make it that far.
-The path to publishing is littered with ex-editors who couldn’t survive on such low salaries, ex-literary agents who didn’t have financial support in those first few penniless years, ex-interns who had to get a paying job and more.
+The path to publishing is littered with the exits of talented and brilliant people, ex-editors who couldn’t survive on such low salaries, ex-literary agents who didn’t have financial support in those first few penniless years, ex-interns who had to get a paying job and more.

 Why can’t being an author and working within the book industry be a viable career path for everyone?
 Why can’t more universities offer programs like Columbia’s Publishing Course?
 Why are we expected to toil away at un-paid/low-wage apprenticeships just to get our foot in the door?
 Why is it that there is not a career path for novelists the way there are for so many other jobs?
 Why is there so little money in such an important field?
 And why is most of it concentrated in NYC, one of the most expensive cities to live in the world?